 Many people are familiar with the common long, orange carrot.
 However they also come in a range of shapes, sizes and colors.
 Learning how to grow carrots will enable you to explore this variety.

 One of the most difficult decisions you make when learning how to grow carrots is which variety to try.
 There are many different cultivars available so take your time and find some that really appeal to you.
-Amongst the most popular is Parmex AGM.
+Amongst the most popular for growing carrots is Parmex AGM.
 This is a short, round rooted carrot.
-It is ideal for container gardens or growbags.
+It is ideal for growing carrots in container gardens or growbags.

 If you want a traditional carrot try Autumn King 2.
 This is a classic looking orange variety that is late to mature.
 For something a little different try the heirloom varieties Red Cored Chantenay, which produces red roots, or the bright yellow Solar Yellow variety.